-Do you have clingy children?
+Do you have clingy kids?
 I have three, although I prefer the term “velcro kids”, which I first heard from a friend of mine and a grandmother echoed a couple weeks ago in the kindergarten pick-up line.
 All of the other younger siblings were running rampant.
 Johnny and Lily were also running – a tight circle around my legs.

 Clinginess isn’t all bad.
 I rarely have to worry about my children going places they shouldn’t, or bolting across a parking lot.
 My three little ones are incredibly affectionate with both me and their dad – we always feel very loved, and very appreciated.
 They like to observe and figure out the rules before jumping into a situation – which means they rarely need to be redirected from inappropriate behavior.
 They are usually polite to other children – they don’t accidentally knock younger/smaller children down, or grab toys.
 And they are good at following rules.